Skip to content

 – Visitors and users of the online offer.

-In the following, we also refer to the data subjects collectively as "users".
+In the following, we refer to the data subjects collectively as “users”.

-- Provision of the online offer, its content and store functions.
+– Provision of the online offer, its contents and shop functions.

 – Provision of contractual services, service and customer care.

-- Answering contact inquiries and communicating with users.
+– Answering contact requests and communicating with users.

 Status: 03/2021